Myasishchev M-4: Operational history

 However, it was thought by the West (and would continue to be thought until 1961) that the 3M was the original M-4, meaning that the capability of the M-4 was vastly overestimated by Western intelligence agencies.

 In the early 1960s, the 'Bison-C', with a specialized search radar, was introduced.
 By this time, many of the original M-4s had been converted to M-4-2 fuel tankers for aerial refueling.
 Later, 3Ms were converted to 3MS-2 and 3MN-2 tankers as well.

 Neither the M-4 nor the 3M ever saw combat, and none were ever converted for low-altitude attack, as many American B-52s were, nor were any ever exported to the Soviet Union's allies.
+However, it is a different story when it comes to aerial refueling aircraft.

 Production of the Bison aircraft stopped in 1963, by which time 93 of them had been built.
 The last aircraft, an M-4-2 fuel tanker, was withdrawn from service in 1994.

 The three VM-T heavy lift aircraft were converted from 3MN-2 tankers, with very large loads carried piggy-back above the fuselage.
 The single vertical fin/rudder was replaced with two large rectangular fin/rudders at the tips of the horizontal stabilizers to improve control due to the turbulence caused by the cargo pod.

 With the withdrawal of the Myasishchev bombers and tankers the vast majority of the retired airframes were broken up under the terms of the relevant arms limitation treaty.